Stephanie Miller: Stand-up comedy

-Miller's first job after graduation from college was at the Laugh Factory, the legendary Hollywood comedy club, working for club owner Jamie Masada, answering phones, putting names on the marquee, cocktail waitressing, and other tasks, while also performing stand-up at the club.
+Miller's first job after graduation from college was at the Laugh Factory, a comedy club in Hollywood, California, where she worked for club owner Jamie Masada by answering phones, putting names on the marquee, and being a cocktail waitress while also performing stand-up at the club.
 When Miller moved back to upstate New York a few years later, she worked at Yuk Yuk's Comedy Club in Buffalo, living in a $125 per month apartment over a pizza parlor near the club.
 While working in radio in the 1980s and 1990s, she also performed at many comedy clubs around New York City, Chicago, and Los Angeles.
 She appeared twice on A & E's An Evening at the Improv, on the A&E TV Network, on August 5, 1988, and March 3, 1989.
 She was also the first comedian to perform when the Chicago Improv club opened.
 In addition, she performed a one-woman Off-Broadway show while living in New York City in the early 1990s.
 Miller also performed at the Laugh Factory when she moved back to Los Angeles from New York City in 2003.
 Miller says she has a talk with her late father every time she is about to face an audience.

 Acting roles

-Miller initially set out to be an actress, and for many years had hoped to star in her own sitcom, and also expressed interest in doing film.
-Early in her career, she had several small acting jobs, such as appearing as a nun in the 1984 TV movie Shattered Vows, and a brief appearance as a nurse on General Hospital.
-After gaining prominence as a radio and TV host she had roles where she essentially played herself, as in the movie View from the Top, and an episode of the TV series Diagnosis: Murder.
-Miller's most significant acting role was in the 1997 comedy film Just Write.
-During the late 1990s she also explored doing a television sitcom with producer Barry Kemp, who cast her in a pilot for ABC.
+Miller initially set out to be an actress, hoping to eventually star in her own sitcom or in movies.
+Early in her career she had small roles as a nun in the 1984 TV movie Shattered Vows and as a nurse on General Hospital.
+After gaining prominence as a radio and TV host, she had acting roles where she essentially played herself, as in the movie View from the Top and an episode of the TV series Diagnosis: Murder.
+Miller's most significant role was in the 1997 comedy film Just Write.
+During the late 1990s, she also explored doing a television sitcom with producer Barry Kemp, who cast her in a pilot for ABC.